 1st Reading – Wisdom 9: 13-18b

 From Word & Worship, Birmingham, p.
-465: It was a popularly held belief that this book was written by Solomon, but scholarship maintain that it was written long after his reign by an anonymous writer.
-The most we can ascertain is that the writer was a learned Greek-speaking Jew and probably a teacher, and that he was familiar with Hellenistic philosophy, rhetoric and culture.
+465: It was a popularly held belief that this book was written by Solomon, but scholarship maintains that it was written long after his reign by an anonymous writer.
+The most we can ascertain is that the writer was a learned Greek-speaking Jew and probably a teacher.
+He was familiar with Hellenistic philosophy, rhetoric and culture.
 A burning issue of those times was how is it that the just suffer and the wicked prosper?
 Skepticism and individualism were rampant.

 2nd Reading – Philemon 9b-10, 12-17

 This is the only personal letter of Paul that has survived.
 Onesimus was a slave who had run away from his master, Philemon, a Christian of Colossae.
 He had joined Paul in prison and under Paul’s influence Onesimus became Christian.
 Paul is sending him back as “no longer a slave but a brother.”
 Paul does not abolish slavery, it is true.
 That would have been impossible in the ancient world.
 But, rather, Paul transforms the relationship between master and slave with faith in Christ Jesus.
 (Reginald Fuller, http://liturgy.slu.edu/23OrdC090510 )